Once Bitten (1932 film)

 Once Bitten is a 1932 British comedy film directed by Leslie S. Hiscott and starring Richard Cooper, Ursula Jeans and Frank Pettingell.
 It was made at Twickenham Studios as a quota quickie.

+Plot

+A man disappears after thinking he has killed a man who was blackmailing his son-in-law.
+The son-in-law, who could clear the man, loses his memory.